 It’s not easy to make money as a travel writer—some of the biggest travel publications (print and online) are paying less and less these days, and more of them also want you to provide your own photos.
 You could become that travel writer who also has the talent to take fantastic, hi res photos.
-But just remember that it means one more heavy, clunky, and … Continue reading Interested in becoming a travel writer?
-Here’s how to start today.
+But just remember that it means one more heavy, clunky, and … Continue reading How to get started as a travel writer

 “It’s a desert with two big malls in it.
 You won’t like it.”
 Before visiting, my impression of Dubai was based only on these comments from a couple friends who had already been there.
 Once I arrived, I realized that the city does a damn good job to erase the idea that you’re really just in the middle of the desert.
 Still, that fact had … Continue reading Beyond Dubai’s Glitz and Glamour

 For the blog of CreativeLive.com, here’s a post I just wrote about the challenges of being a digital nomad.
 Original post here.
 Is the Digital Nomad Lifestyle Right For You?
 It’s not just a fleeting trend–the digital nomad way of life is definitely on the rise.
 Fed up with being tied down, people are quitting their 9 to 5 jobs, selling or giving away … Continue reading Here’s what it’s really like to be a Digital Nomad